-As of 2019, African Americans account for roughly 17% of the United States population.
+As of 2022, African Americans account for roughly 17% of the United States population.
 Below is a more detailed racial breakdown by the Census Bureau from 2010 and 2000.
 As you can see, the percentage of African Americans has grown by almost 5% since 2010.

-Average Net Worth And Income For African Americans
+Average Net Worth For African Americans (Blacks)

-According to the Urban Institute, African Americans have on average $19,049 in liquid retirement savings, compared to $130,472 for Whites, and $12,329 for Hispanics.
+According to the Urban Institute, the average net worth of African Americans is $19,049 compared to $130,472 for Whites, and $12,329 for Hispanics.

-Asian median household income leads the way at roughly 30% higher than White median household income.
+Asian median household income leads the way at roughly $98,000, or roughly 30% higher than White median household income of $76,000.

-A 100% difference between the highest income ($78,000) and the lowest income ($38,000) is significant.
-What is going on?
+A 100% difference between the highest average income ($98,000) and the lowest average income ($45,000) is significant.

 Racial Makeup Of Personal Finance Readers